-Evidence is rapidly accumulating that non-protein-coding DNA, sometimes in the past popularly referred to as "junk DNA", is not all simply waste coding interspersed between gene-coding regions (exons), but that it may have many very important roles in directing cellular processes beyond protein coding (Marcus G. Marcus, The birth of the mind: how a tiny number of genes creates the complexities of human thought, New York: Basic Books, 2004.
-This book (along with Pinker's "Blank slate") is an essential read, and its concepts and Marcus' current work are a basis for the current paper.) and even beyond well-known regulatory functions (Mattick J.S.
-Mattick, "Challenging the dogma: the hidden layer of non-protein-coding RNAs in complex organisms"

-BioEssays, vol 25 pp930-939, Oct.
-2003).
-This is an exciting area of research for biology and neuroscience, and it will likely influence thinking in the humanities, cognitive sciences and Computational Intelligence.
-Several researchers are looking into how one might incorporate
+Evidence is rapidly accumulating that non-protein-coding DNA (npcDNA), sometimes in the past popularly referred to as "junk DNA", is not all simply waste coding interspersed between gene-coding regions (exons), but that it may have many very important roles in directing cellular processes beyond protein coding (Marcus [8]) and even beyond well-known regulatory functions (Mattick [9]).
+This is an exciting area of research for biology and neuroscience, and it will likely influence thinking in the humanities, cognitive sciences and in Computational Intelligence.
+Several researchers are looking into how one might incorporate DNA-like capabilities into Artificial Neural Networks